Ødegården Verk: French Østgruven mines

 When the Compagnie Française first started mining in 1872, the operations were supervised by director Auguste Daux, who lived in large house nearby that he named Dauxborg.
 In 1877, Daux was succeeded by the Franco-Norwegian mining engineer Charles Antoine Delgobe, who ran the mines until 1886.
 Unlike Daux, Delgobe made an effort to learn the Norwegian language, which made him more capable of easily communicating with the miners.
 Delgobe would continue living in Norway until his death in 1916, and by that time he was an influential Norwegian genealogist, civil engineer and vice consul to Belgium.

 Under the management of Delgobe, Østgruven was among the largest mining operations in the country: in 1880, they had 350 workers in their employ.
 However, a few years later they fell into a decline, citing a depression in the apatite trade as the main reason.
 In 1885, they had a stock of nearly one million kroner's worth of goods that they judged could not be brought to market due to the sudden price drop.
 They were forced to drastically downsize the operation to only 86 workers, leaving nearly 300 men unemployed in the process.
 Even on a smaller scale, the mine didn't produce enough to be profitable, and by the early 1890s they had suspended mining operations entirely.
-The Compagnie Française des Mines de Bamble chose to cut their losses and sold the mine to Norwegian creditors, turning their focus instead towards the Blika gold mine in Svartdal, Seljord, which they operated until the end of the century.
+The Compagnie Française des Mines de Bamble chose to cut their losses and sold the mine to Norwegian creditors, turning their focus instead towards the Blika gold mine in Svartdal, Seljord Municipality, which they operated until the end of the century.